RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeLink` though the ``role`` attribute if the value is ``spec-refinement``.
 It defines the specification refinement role of links.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 spec-key
     The attribute value shall be a :ref:`SpecTypeName`.
 It shall be the